Frequently Asked Questions

 Our part-time UX Design Courses will run online once a week.
 All our UX Courses begin at 6:00 pm and end at 8:30 pm (London time).

-Please read about our latest UX insights to learn more.
+Read about our latest UX insights to learn more.

-These courses require no previous UX knowledge or experience.
-People attending the UX or conversational design course come from various backgrounds.
+For Beginner UX Course and Voice Design Course: These courses require no previous UX knowledge or experience.
+People attending the UX or conversational design course come from a range of different backgrounds.

-The intermediate program is perfect for those with existing UX experience.
+For the Intermediate UX Course: The intermediate program is perfect for those who have existing experience in UX.
 It will help them take their careers to the next stage and continue to build on their UX knowledge.

-Learn more about our UX Alumni who come from different backgrounds here.
+Learn more about our UX alumni who come from different backgrounds here.

-- The Design Of Everyday Things, by Don Norman
+1. The Design Of Everyday Things, by Don Norman

-- Design Is a Job, by Mike Monteiro
+2. Design Is a Job, by Mike Monteiro

-- Don’t Make Me Think, by Steve Krug
+3. Don’t Make Me Think, by Steve Krug

-- About Face: The Essentials Of Interaction Design, by Alan Cooper
+4. About Face: The Essentials Of Interaction Design, by Alan Cooper

-- Lean UX: Applying Lean Principles to Improve User Experience, by Jeff Gothelf.
+5. Lean UX: Applying Lean Principles to Improve User Experience, by Jeff Gothelf.

-Our 6-weeks Intermediate UX Course is £1200, Product Design Course is £1100, and Voice Design Courses at UX Academy is £1500 per person.
-Our 8-weeks Beginner UX Course is £1500 per person.
-Our 10-weeks UX/UI Design Bootcamp & Internship is £2500 per person.
+Our Intermediate UX, Product Design, and Voice Design Course at UX Academy are £1050 per person.
+Our 8-week Beginner UX Course is £1250 per person.
+Our 2-day courses are £250 per person.

 Yes.
 You can view our payment plans page to read about the plans offered at UX Academy.